 I’m Appio Hunter

-Author, student, guide, passionate crusader for joy, and speaker for those who have forgotten their voices.
+Author, guide, advocate and speaker for those who have forgotten their voices.

-I share the insights that empower and liberate.
+I share insights that empower and liberate.
 I embrace the totality of the human experience.
-I stand in a place of joy and I shine light on the hidden recesses of the soul.
+I stand in a place of light and I shine that light on the hidden recesses of the soul.
 I give you the tools to declare your independence.

 Enjoy the freedom of making your own choices.
 Be yourself and live your life.
 Delight in simple pleasures.
 Feel the excitement of every emotion without judgment.
-Love yourself without fear.
+Rejoice in who you are.

-Let me be your guide, and discover your path to your joyful life.
+Let me be your guide, and discover your path to your joyous life.